Bambasé Conté

-Bambasé Conté (born 7 July 2003) is a German professional footballer who plays as an attacking midfielder or a winger for club SV Elversberg on loan from Hoffenheim.
+Bambasé Conté (born 7 July 2003) is a German professional footballer who plays as an attacking midfielder or a winger for club TSG Hoffenheim and the Germany national team.

 Club career

-Conté is a product of the youth academies of Saarbrücken, Kaiserslautern and Hoffenheim.
+Conté is a product of the youth academies of 1.
+FC Saarbrücken, 1.
+FC Kaiserslautern and TSG Hoffenheim.
 He was promoted to their reserves in 2022, and made his first appearance on the bench in the Bundesliga that same year.
 In June 2023, he started training with the senior team and was promoted to the squad.
 On 4 November 2023, he made his senior debut with Leverkusen in a 3–2 Bundesliga loss to Bayer Leverkusen on 4 November 2023.

-On 3 July 2024, Conté moved on loan to Karlsruher SC in 2.
+On 3 July 2024, Conté moved on loan to Karlsruher SC in the 2.
 Bundesliga.

-On 18 June 2025, Conté joined SV Elversberg in 2.
+On 18 June 2025, he joined SV Elversberg in the 2.
 Bundesliga on loan.

 International career

-Born in Germany, Conté is of Guinean descent.
-He is a youth international for Germany, having played up to the Germany U20s.
+Born in Saarbrücken, Germany, Conté is of Guinean descent.
+He is a youth international for Germany, having played up to the U20s.

+On September 2026, Conté was one of players who were called up with the Germany national team by head coach Jürgen Klopp for the 2026–27 UEFA Nations League matches against Netherlands, Greece, Serbia and Greece between 24 September and 4 October 2026.